hikarisuwan/mlnew/README.md

 - scikit-learn

 Install them with:
-pip install pandas numpy matplotlib scikit-learn
+`pip install -r requirements.txt`

 How to Run:

 There are two separate scripts, one for each dataset.
+You can also run both at once.

+Run everything: `python run_all.py`

 Dataset 1: `python dataset1/dataset_1_code.py`
 Results go to dataset1/outputs_ds2/